Slow persuasion: Model

 \subsection{State and payoffs}

 There is a binary state $\theta \in \{0,1\}$.
-The principal and the agent have a common prior belief $p_0$ that the state is $\theta=1$. \footnote{We will drop the common-prior assumption in §\ref{sec:disagree}.} Time $t \in \R_+$ is continuous.
-The agent takes an action $a \in \mathcal{A}$ at each moment, where $\mathcal{A}$ is a finite set.
+The sender and the decision-maker have a common prior belief $p_0$ that the state is $\theta=1$.
+(We will drop the common-prior assumption in §\ref{sec:disagree}.)
+Time $t \in \R_+$ is continuous.
+The decision-maker takes an action $a \in \mathcal{A}$ at each moment, where $\mathcal{A}$ is a finite set.